 Kinder in Allen Parish, Louisiana — The American South (West South Central)

 Other nearby markers.
-At least 4 other markers are within 11 miles of this marker, measured as the crow flies.
-Kinder, Louisiana (about 300 feet away, measured in a direct line); Kinder War Monument Kinder, Louisiana (approx. 2.1 miles away); Great Louisiana Maneuvers' Blue Army Headquarters (approx. 2.1 miles away); Oberlin: A Blending of Cultures (approx. 8.8 miles away); Elton Veterans Memorial (approx. 9.4 miles away).
+At least 6 other markers are within 10 miles of this marker, measured as the crow flies.
+1st.
+Lt.
+Douglas B. Fournet (approx. 2 miles away); Kinder War Monument Kinder, Louisiana (approx. 2.1 miles away); Great Louisiana Maneuvers' Blue Army Headquarters (approx. 2.1 miles away); Oberlin: A Blending of Cultures (approx. 8.8 miles away); Elton Veterans Memorial (approx. 9.4 miles away).

 More about this marker.
 Located in the Kinder/McRill Cemetery, sun up to sun down.